-- The inclusiveness of the current rotational arrangement would be lost; - It requires a lengthy two year (or more) commitment from the individual who is to be nominated (and their employer); - "Political" considerations might be introduced into the selection process; and - Some Members might be disadvantaged in nominating individuals.
+- The inclusiveness of the current rotational arrangement would be lost; - It requires a lengthy two year (or more) commitment from the individual who is to be nominated (and their employer); - "Political" considerations might be introduced into the selection process; - Some Members might be disadvantaged in nominating individuals; and - The budget for the Extended Commission may need to include funds for travel and accommodation of the Chair.
+It is assumed that cost of the Chair's time at CCSBT meetings would be covered by the Chair's home State/Fishing Entity.